Alipsa/journo/viewer/readme.md

 ## Groovy code to generate data
 Using groovy scripts makes it easy to create mock data to provide input data to Freemarker.
-Groovy is almost 100% compatible with Java syntax but adds some nice things.
+Groovy is almost 100% compatible with Java syntax but adds some nice things such as:

 - include dependencies using @Grab
+- shortened syntax for creating lists and maps
+- shorthand syntax for accessing ans assigning values to lists and maps

-- the last line (the return value) must be a Map<String, Object>
+The last line (the return value) of the Groovy script must be a Map<String, Object>.
+Each variable in the freemarker template (e.g. ${myVar}) corresponds to a key in the Map and will be replaced wing the Map value for that key.

 Here is a simple example: